 Let’s go back to when this saga ultimately began.

 The Sage’s Prophecy

-This secluded, mystical, part-tropical-part-alpine kingdom was hemmed in by the British Raj to the south and the sheer Himalayan mountains to its north and its rustic and rugged interior incubated one of the most formidable warrior cultures on the planet.
+The Shah royal family came to rule the Gorkha Kingdom from 1559 AD and conquered and unified the surrounding patchwork of kingdoms into modern-day Nepal by 1768.
+This secluded, mystical, part-tropical-part-alpine kingdom was hemmed in by the British Raj to the south, the sheer Himalayan mountains to its north and its rustic and rugged interior incubated one of the most formidable warrior cultures on the planet.

 The first King of this newly expanded realm was Prithvi Narayan Shah and the story goes that the King was once marching back into the Kathmandu valley when he happened across a sage.

 The benign King offered the sage some yoghurt.
 The learned old man tried the yoghurt then, to reciprocate, blessed it before returning the dish to the King.
 Yet, the haughty Sovereign didn’t want to eat the yoghurt now this sage had soiled it and he threw it on the ground, spilling the food on his feet.
 The sage chastised the King for his pride and said if he had taken the yoghurt every wish he made would be fulfilled.
 Instead, the yoghurt covering the King’s 10 toes now portended a much darker fate; that his dynasty would fall after 10 generations.